 However, if any of these realities don’t apply, you will need to apply for a New York contested divorce.
 Failure to agree on the following conditions will also necessitate filing a contested divorce:

-- Filing For Divorce In New York: Residency Requirements and Permissible Grounds
+- New York Divorce: Residency Requirements and Permissible Grounds for Divorce in NY